emma-community/emma-go-sdk/docs/VmTransfer.md

 HasIsKeepOriginalInstance returns a boolean if a field has been set.

-### SetIsKeepOriginalInstanceNil

-`func (o *VmTransfer) SetIsKeepOriginalInstanceNil(b bool)`

- SetIsKeepOriginalInstanceNil sets the value for IsKeepOriginalInstance to be an explicit nil

-### UnsetIsKeepOriginalInstance
-`func (o *VmTransfer) UnsetIsKeepOriginalInstance()`

-UnsetIsKeepOriginalInstance ensures that no value is present for IsKeepOriginalInstance, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)